pdxparrot/ssj2019/SETUP.md

   * **TODO:** Animator on the Player Behavior ???
 * Add a new empty GameObject under the Player Prefab (Driver) and add the PlayerDriver component to it
   * Attach the Player to the Owner on the PlayerDriver component
-  * Attach the Player Driver to the Driver of the Player component
 * Create a PlayerDriverData in Data/Data and attach it to the PlayerDriver component

 ### Player / Game Viewer